moikoros/help/docs/tutorials/q&a.md

 In conclusion, Byfron.
 The anticheat for only investors, will be most likely removed once Roblox's performance flops.

 Thanks to Alex for all of this information.

+## Why do some commands need a tool?

+It simply requires a tool to function properly.

+It needs a tool from the game itself that has a handle.
+An example of a handle is a sword.
+You hold the sword by it's handle which is usually an invisible block.

+If there are no tools in the game then you can not use the command.

+You can't spawn a tool in through a script.